Living in France

 What are the visa & residency requirements in France?

 "In order to travel to and stay in France for a period of more than three months, non-EU citizens are required to obtain a visa and residency permit.
 Applying for a visa to travel to and stay in France is a multi-step process.
 Upon submission of the required documents, applicants must attend an in-person interview at the French embassy or consulate in their country of origin.
 Upon approval of the visa, travellers then must complete the residency registration process upon their arrival in France.
 This requires submitting an official application, passport, proof of employment, and proof of financial resources.
 Applicants may also have to provide proof of French public health insurance and housing.
-Once all documentation is approved, the applicant is issued a digital residency card," said an expat in France.
+Once all documentation is approved, the applicant is issued a digital residency card," said one expat.

 Are healthcare and health insurance expensive in France?